Xilinx/Vivado-Design-Tutorials/README.md

 </table>

 ## </br> Unparalled performance for all developers
-The Vivado design environment enables the development of high-performance FPGA and ACAP applications on the latest cutting-edge architectures.
+The Vivado design environment enables the development of high-performance FPGA and Adaptive SoC applications on the latest cutting-edge architectures.

 ## Tutorials